 The Lardon is a salumeria, so the menu is full of salumi, cheese, and various meats they cure in-house.
 Basically a bunch of fun, snack foods that are perfect for a casual date.
 Sit out on their patio, order a meat and cheese spread (which come with housemade accouterments like onion jam), some wine, and wave a cornichon around to emphasize a hilarious-yet-charmingly-relatable point you’re making.
-And in case you want to go the full dinner route, Lardon just extended their hours and menu, with entrees like steak frites or mussels.
+And in case you want to go the full dinner route, Lardon just extended their hours and menu, with entrees like duck confit or steak frites.

 This Mexican restaurant in the West Loop is from a former chef of Mi Tocaya (one of our favorite spots in the city), and serves wonderful dishes like cochinita pibil, tlayudas, tuétano, and pato en mole, along with perfectly chewy tortillas.
 The big space also has lots of tables outside, and the bar area is ideal for grabbing cocktails (the Paloma is excellent) if you want to hang out before or after dinner.

 This small cocktail bar in Albany Park has a lot going on There’s a long drink menu of classic cocktails, fancy bar snacks like chicken liver pate, and live DJs on the weekend.
 But, it all works well together, and makes for a great early-in-the-game date spot, especially because you can either stay for just a drink or stick around for food if you’re actually having fun.